nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: Showing the tasks of an exam**

 **MSS**
-1. User requests to list all tasks of a specified exam.
+1. NUS student requests to list all tasks of a specified exam.
 2. MODPRO shows list of all tasks of the specified exam. </br>
    Use case ends.